 How to make Wheat Halwa in Pressure Cooker

-Continue cooking with adding ghee a teaspoon each time.
+Continue cooking by adding ghee a teaspoon each time.

 Your halwa is ready when the sides leave the pan.

-Once pressure falls, blend to a smooth paste using the hand blender.
+Once the pressure falls, blend to a smooth paste using the hand blender.